Byron-Farrell/cpp-algorithms/LinkedList/README.md

 the `LinkedList` object member variables `start` and `end` will not both be pointing to the node that contains the value 200.

-lets have a look what the linked list looks like.
+let's have a look at what the linked list looks like.

 ```c++
 linked_list.display();